Section: New Results

 QoE aware routing in wireless networks.
 This year we continued our research on QoE-based optimization routing for wireless mesh networks.
 The difficulties of the problem are analyzed and centralized and decentralized algorithms are proposed.
 The quality of the solution, the computational complexity of the proposed algorithm, and the fairness are our main concerns.
 Several centralized approximation algorithms have been already proposed in order to address the complexity and the quality of possible solutions.
 This year, we focused mainly on distributed algorithm to complement of the existing centralized algorithms.
 We propose decentralized heuristic algorithms based on the well-known Optimized Link-State Routing (OLSR) protocol.
 Control packets of OLSR are modified so as to be able to convey QoE-related information.
 The routing algorithm chooses the paths heuristically.
 After that, we studied message passing algorithms in order to find near optimal routing solutions in cooperative distributed networks.
 These algorithms have been published in [27], [13].

 Sensors networks.
 In the literature, it is common to consider that sensor nodes in a clustered-based event-driven Wireless Sensor Network (WSN) use a Carrier Sense Multiple Access (CSMA) protocol with a fixed transmission probability to control data transmission.
 However, due to the highly variable environment in these networks, a fixed transmission probability may lead to a significant amount of extra energy consumption.
 In view of this, three different transmission probability strategies for event-driven WSNs were studied in [51]: the optimal one, the “fixed” approach and a third “adaptive” method.
 As expected, the optimum strategy achieves the best results in terms of energy consumption but its implementation in a practical system is not feasible.
 The commonly used fixed transmission strategy (the probability for any node to attempt transmission is a constant) is the simplest approach but it does not adapt to changes in the system’s conditions and achieves the worst performance.
 In the paper, we find that our proposed adaptive transmission strategy, where that probability is changed depending on specific conditions and in a very precise way, is pretty easy to implement and achieves results very close to the optimal method.
 The three strategies are analyzed in terms of energy consumption but also regarding the cluster formation latency.
 In [28], we also investigate cluster head selection schemes.
-Specifically, we consider two intelligent schemes based on the fuzzy C-means and k-medoids algorithms, and a random selection with no intelligence.
+Specifically, we consider two intelligent schemes based on the fuzzy -means and -medoids algorithms, and a random selection with no intelligence.
 We show that the use of intelligent schemes greatly improves the performance of the system, but their use entails higher complexity and some selection delay.
 The main performance metrics considered in this work are energy consumption, successful transmission probability and cluster formation latency.
 As an additional feature of this work, we study the effect of errors in the wireless channel and the impact on the performance of the system under the different considered transmission probability schemes.

 Transmission delay, throughput and energy are also important criteria to consider in wireless sensor networks (WSNs).
 The IEEE 802.15.4 standard was conceived with the objective of reducing resource's consumption in both WSNs and Personal Area Networks (WPANs).
 In such networks, the slotted CSMA/CA still occupies a prominent place as a channel control access mechanism with its inherent simplicity and reduced complexity.
 In [26], we propose to introduce a network allocation vector (NAV) to reduce energy consumption and collisions in IEEE 802.15.4 networks.
 A Markov chain-based analytical model of the fragmentation mechanism, in a saturated traffic, is given as well as a model of the energy consumption using the NAV mechanism.
 The obtained results show that the fragmentation technique improves at the same time the throughput, the access delay and the bandwidth occupation.
 They also show that using the NAV allows reducing significantly the energy consumption when applying the fragmentation technique in slotted CSMA/CA under saturated traffic conditions.